AJB-ajb/model-diff-amplification-toy-models/notes/auditing_plan.md

 - Add staged iteration
 Approaches:
 - Ask the rater LLM to look for facts from the amplified text base where the model outputs are incongruent or confused.

+- Find common or related words contained in all answers.
+- Use amplified sampling for writing texts starting with some of the critical identified common tokens.
+- Then ask a rater LLM to evaluate if the generated texts  are aligned with true facts.

+### Free Association Technique
+- Instead of using prompt queries, which might or might not activate circuits involved in the fine-tuning, try asking for free associations
+    + starting with random tokens
+    + or starting with random tokens, which have a high kl-contribution on average
+    + starting with random normal word. (gives 0% kansas related for α = 5 ; 90% for α = 50)

+## Next Steps
+- Compare a variety of these techniques in terms of the frequencies that they list kansas related words on larger sample sizes